Iliain/php-zoo-ids/README.md

 ## Credits

 All credit goes to [Bryan Lee](https://github.com/bryanmylee) and his [zoo-ids](https://github.com/bryanmylee/zoo-ids) package.
-I wanted a version of this to use in PHP, and converted the majority of his existing code to that format.
+I wanted a version of this to use in PHP (username generation was handled by a PHP CMS), and converted the majority of his existing code to that format.
+Currently lacking some of his original features, such as the ability to use objects as seeds.